pvarentsov/iola/README.md

 In async mode, the client and the server exchange messages independently within one connection.

 Sync mode uses a request/response protocol.
-The client opens a new connection for each request, the server responds.
+The client opens a new connection for each request.
-The connection is closed either on the server side after a successful response or by a timeout on the client side.
+The connection will be closed either on the server side after a successful response or by a timeout on the client side.
 To enable sync mode you need to set `--sync`.

 ### Server replies